vladdsm/docker-r-studio/README.md

 `docker ps` - to find container ID
-`docker commit -m 'comment' [container ID] vladdsm/docker-r-studio
+`docker commit -m 'comment' [container ID] vladdsm/docker-r-studio `docker exec -it [container ID ] bash` to use bash in the running container

 ### Tag the image to keep versions